ELISA/Western blot tests for HIVHIV testing

-Testing for HIV infection is done for many reasons, including:
+Testing (screening) for HIV infection is done for many reasons, including for:

-- Screening people in high-risk groups (men who have sex with men, injection drug users and their sexual partners, and commercial sex workers)
+- Personsin high-risk groups (men who have sex with men, injection drug users and their sexual partners, and commercial sex workers)

-- Screening people with certain conditions and infections (such as Kaposi's sarcoma or Pneumocystis jirovecii pneumonia)
+- Personswith certain conditions and infections (such as Kaposi's sarcoma or Pneumocystis jiroveciipneumonia)

-- Screening pregnant women to help prevent them from passing the virus to the baby
+- Pregnant women, to help prevent them from passing the virus to the baby

 - When a patient has an unusual infection

 A negative test result is normal.
-However, people with early HIV infection (termed acute HIV infection or primary HIV infection) often have a negative test result.
+But persons with early HIV infection (acute HIV infection or primary HIV infection) often have a negative test result.

 A positive ELISA test is always followed by a Western blot test.
 A positive Western blot confirms an HIV infection.
 A negative Western blot test means the ELISA test was a false positive test.
 The Western blot test can also be unclear, in which case more testing is done.

 Negative tests do not rule out HIV infection.
-There is a period of time (called the "window period") between HIV infection and the appearance of anti-HIV antibodies that can be measured.
+There is a period of time, called the window period, between HIV infection and the appearance of anti-HIV antibodies.
+During this period, antibodies usually cannot be measured.

-If a person might have acute or primary HIV infection, and is in the "window period," a negative HIV ELISA and Western blot will not rule out HIV infection.
-More tests for HIV will need to be done.
+If a person might have acute or primary HIV infection and is in the window period, a negative HIV ELISA and Western blot will not rule out HIV infection.
+More tests for HIV are needed.